elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### Explain the function and syntax of the elem.style object property?
+### Can you explain the function and syntax of the elem.style object property?

 <details>
   <summary><strong>View Answer:</strong></summary>